Skip to main content

 "You missed the audit deadline."
 Counter: Document the date you received the reconciliation statement.
 If it was mailed but you can prove you received it 10 days after the stated date, the clock started on receipt, not mailing.
 Keep reconciliation statements with dated envelopes.

-"The records aren't in the format you requested."
-Counter: Your lease says "books and records" — not a specific format.
+"The records are not in the format you requested."
+Counter: Your lease says "books and records," not a specific format.
 Electronic records in any readable format are acceptable.
-Don't let the landlord substitute a summary schedule for actual invoices.
+Do not let the landlord substitute a summary schedule for actual invoices.

 "That expense is permitted under the lease."
 Counter: Even permitted expense categories have limits.
 Capital expenditures may be permitted but must be amortized.
 Management fees may be capped.
 Verify both the eligibility and the calculation, not just the category.

 "Our audit provision requires a CPA firm."
-Counter: If you've engaged a CPA firm, this objection is moot.
-If you haven't, engage one before proceeding — the audit findings from a non-CPA may not be contractually valid.
+Counter: If you have engaged a CPA firm, this objection is moot.
+If you have not, engage one before proceeding.
+The audit findings from a non-CPA may not be contractually valid.

 Building Your Audit Calendar